| ABOUT NEWBORO

 Newboro is one of the few communities that arose as a direct result of the building of the Rideau Canal.
 Originally known as "The Isthmus", it marks the watershed divide between waters flowing north to Ottawa and those flowing south to Kingston.
 Colonel By faced a significant challenge here, he needed to blast a canal cut through hard rock, in order to join Mud Lake (now Newboro Lake) with Rideau Lake.
 The original plan did not call for a lock at Newboro.
 There were going to be two locks at Chaffey's Mills, sufficient to raise the water level to that of Rideau Lake.
 However, more detailed surveys of Mud Lake showed that this could not be done, the only solution was to put in a lock at The Isthmus.

 The building of the canal at The Isthmus was a major battle with nature.
-During the original survey of the area, no borings had been done, so the hard rock underlying the area came as a surprise.
+During the original survey of the area, no borings had been done, so the hard rock, hidden under surface soil and gravel, came as a surprise.
 The two contractors, Hartwell and Stevenson, were forced to abandon their contracts.
-By, in 1829, put the work directly under the command of the 7th Company of Royal Miners and Sappers.
+By, in late 1829, put the work directly under the command of the 7th Company of Royal Miners and Sappers.
 In 1830, there were 62 military personnel and 270 labourers stationed at The Isthmus.
-Malaria, then called "Lake Fever", attacked most of the men during the first week of August.
+Malaria, then called "Lake Fever", attacked many of the men during the first week of August.
 The "sickly season" as it was known, was usually over by early September.
 In 1830, some 250 of the 330 men at the site were sick with fever and 14 died.
 An equal number of women and children on the site were also affected by malaria.

 During the construction of the canal, some 60 log buildings sprang up.
 Many were built to house the workers, but some were built by merchants near the bridge over the canal cut, taking advantage of the captive market.
 This was the start of the village of Newboro.